filipeas/Minerva-Discovery/readme.md

     Make sure rename labels **sam_FAS** to a name that you want (check into **Singularity.def**, because there is a flag called **Maintainer** with the same name).
 6) (optional) You can run singularity image with:
     - ``` singularity exec --nv Singularity.sif bash ```.
-    - But, in Ogbon (Petrobras), you need run with Slurm, SO, BE CAREFUL!
+    - But, in Ogbon (Petrobras), you need run with Slurm (step 7), SO, BE CAREFUL!
 7) (optional) In Ogbon (Petrobras), execute:
     - ``` srun --partition gpulongd --account asml-gpu --job-name=sam_FAS --time 120:00:00 --pty bash ```.
     - This will open a bash for use Slurm.
 So, after this, run **step 6)**.